paloma-software/paloma-docs/widget-web-installation.md

 ### Access to your website

 You'll need to know how to login to the backend of your website to make changes.
-You will need the basic knowledge of how your website works, and how to make changes to it
+You will need the basic knowledge of how your website works, and how to make changes to it.

+Prefer to let us handle it?
+Let us know, we can do that.
+[Book a meeting with us](https://calendly.com/bob-gv_a)

 ### Design the changes